rddewan/dewan-image-carousel/README.md

-MAQE Image Carousel: Highly configurable Image Carousel that runs in a efficient way.
+Dewan Image Carousel: Highly configurable Image Carousel that runs in a efficient way.
 You can place your DOT and COUNT in different position

 ## Features
 ![no_count_no_dot](screenshot/no_count_no_dot.gif)